slint-ui/slint/docs/language/src/builtins/elements.md

 ## `VerticalLayout` and `HorizontalLayout`

 These layouts place their children next to each other vertically or horizontally.
-The size of elements can either be fixed with the `width` or `height` property, or if they are not set they will be computed by the layout respecting the minimum and maximum sizes and the stretch factor.
+The size of elements can either be fixed with the `width` or `height` property, or if they aren't set they will be computed by the layout respecting the minimum and maximum sizes and the stretch factor.

 ### Properties